 I suppose the main reason it is overlooked is because of Unreal Tournament, the multiplayer Unreal franchise, which stole all the thunder and became the focus of Epic Games for almost a decade.
 When people think Unreal, they think Unreal Tournament.

 I was just getting into FPS when Unreal came out, but on consoles so I was playing Turok instead.
 Obviously since then I’ve transitioned fully to PC gaming and have played tons of classics, but one that eluded me for a long time was Unreal.
 I did try playing it years ago, but it wouldn’t run except maybe in a tiny 800 x 600 window.
 I didn’t find the unofficial patch at the time, and once I learned of it I decided to wait for Unreal Evolution.
-Well, now that Unreal Evolution has arrived, and is up to version 2.2 no less and supports Return to Na Pali, it was time to finally play this classic.
+Well, now that Unreal Evolution has arrived, and is up to version 2.2 no less and supports Return to Na Pali, it was time to finally play this classic, but with this mod which takes it to another level.

 Unreal Evolution is the definitive Unreal, from the creator of GMDX which is the definitive Deus Ex.
 Unreal Evolution is a generally mild, professionally done overhaul mod, improving AI and enemy loadouts and adding some new enemy abilities here and there, adding new secrets and item pickups that perfectly blend into each map, implementing a weapon upgrade system which really benefits this game, making some balance changes and AI improvements to make for a more hardcore, skill-based experience, and adding one more level to the expansion.